udacity/CarND-Kidnapped-Vehicle-Project/README.md

 All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
 You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

 ## Project Introduction
+Your robot has been kidnapped and transported to a new location!
+Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.

 ## Running the Code